-Reading about the possibility of determining your direct maternal ancestor via Mitochondrial DNA (mtDNA) testing can be discouraging.
+Reading about the possibility of determining your direct maternal ancestor, technically called your matrilineal ancestors (actually, ancestresses), via Mitochondrial DNA (mtDNA) testing can be discouraging.
 “Woman don’t have the luxury of carrying their surnames from generation to generation.”
 “Common ancestors on mtDNA lines tend to be too far back to be of any genealogical use.”
 “Mitochondrial DNA testing can determine where in history your direct maternal line is from, but finding cousins and common ancestors had best be left to Autosomal DNA testing.”
 “It is hard to do.”
 I have spent my life in HARD and DISCOURAGING and IMPROBABLE, so I am not dissuaded.

 As a quick primer for this post, if you are not aware of what Mitochondrial DNA is, I recommend you read this post explaining the types of DNA testing on Roberta Estes’ blog DNA-Explained.
 Roberta Estes has done wonderful work with her own genealogy using DNA, including mtDNA.
 I am inspired by her work.
 The FMS (Full Mitochondrial Sequence) level mtDNA test is the most detailed that you can go.
 I recommend that one for anybody who is truly interested in attempting to use mtDNA in their genealogical research.